Wednesday, July 31, 2024

 Upper: The Infinite Circle, a wooden sculpture installed in Maugrand Park

 on the west side of the canal.
-You wouldn't know to look at it, that the parks
+You wouldn't know to look at it, but the parks

 are on land reclaimed from what used to be coal mines.
 Underground mining